lucyrose93/re4green/README.md

-# 🌿 The Ecological Researcher (TER) — Podcast Proposal
+# 🌿 *Earth to Research!* — Podcast Proposal

-**The Ecological Researcher (TER)** will be a five-episode podcast series exploring how environmental ethics and climate justice intersect with research practices.
+*Earth to Research!* will be a five-episode podcast series exploring how environmental ethics and climate justice intersect with research practices.
 It will promote environmentally responsible research through interdisciplinary dialogue and storytelling, supporting the European project [RE4GREEN](https://re4green.eu).

 ---